 This time around I let myself splurge on nice nursing bras because nursing a baby several times a day for a long period of time deserves some splurging!
 Actually, they cost about the same as my normal bras and are from the same brand, Natori.
 They’re on the expensive side, but I LOVE these bras—both the regular and the nursing ones—and ohhhhhmigosh what a difference a good bra makes!

 I got THIS one by Natori shown in the pic above.
 It feels so comfortable, feels just like a regular bra, and does NOT feel like a sports bra like many nursing bras do. *Cue angels singing* LOVE IT!
 I would absolutely wear it once I’m no longer nursing too!
 I got it in my regular size in both nude and black.
 You can find them HERE.
+They’re very limited in sizes but you can find similar ones HERE and HERE.

-I also want to try ThirdLove nursing bras as they are often compared to Natori bras but with some discounts can be found a bit cheaper.
+I also want to try ThirdLove nursing bras as they are often compared to Natori bras but with some discounts can be found a bit cheaper. *Edit–I’ve now tried ThirdLove nursing bras and they do not compare to Natori bras.
+The Natori nursing bras are WAY softer and more comfortable.

 SLEEPING NURSING BRAS